-The infiltration of a.xml and b.xml is, by definition, the accessible part of the automaton whose set of states is the cartesian product of the sets of states of the two automata and whose transitions are those of the product and of the shuffle.
+The infiltration of a.xml and b.xml is, by definition(cf. [16, Sect.
+III.3.2.6]), the accessible part of the automaton whose set of states is the cartesian product of the sets of states of the two automata and whose transitions are those of the product and of the shuffle.